BioFieldUA/phpcgiserver/README.md

 ```

 ### Error Handling
 The PHPServer class handles common errors such as port conflicts and permission issues.
-If an unrecoverable error occurs, the process will exit with a non-zero code.

 ### Signal Handling
 The server listens for the SIGHUP signal to gracefully shut down the FastCGI and HTTPS Servers.